microsoft/WhatTheHack/058-PowerPlatformBasics/Coach/Solution-01.md

 - If Microsoft employees and Partners have access to CDX, we reccommend they stil follow the trial setup process
 - A Power Platform Developer environment would only be advised for a single person attempting the challenges

-- Refer to tenant setup docs in the /coach/solutios folder
+- Refer to [tenant setup docs](./Solutions/TenantSetup_Coach.pdf) for more information